 Exiting IaSWAA, impressionable young minds have learnt a thing or two about the wide, wonderful world we live in: it is replete with a small selection of stereotypes, in three categories: architectural (France equals Eiffel Tower, no Egypt without pyramids), musical (the Spanish love flamenco dancing, bagpipes are typically Scottish), and natural (India is filled with tigers, Holland with tulips); music is the universal language; and beneath their exotic veneer, people (or at least Disney’s mechanical dolls) are really just all the same.

 Oh, and Australia borders Hawaii, Holland is next to Spain, and Thailand is just across the water from Japan…

-Heinrich Heine: "Das Leben ist eine Krankheit, die ganze Welt ein Lazarett, und der Tod ist unser Arzt."
+Heinrich Heine: “Das Leben ist eine Krankheit, die ganze Welt ein Lazarett, und der Tod ist unser Arzt.”
 (Life is a disease, the whole world one big hospital, and death is our doctor).
-Try to make a ride out of that, Mr Disney!
+Try making a ride out of that, Mr Disney!

 There are Disney Parks and Resorts in California, Florida, Paris, Tokyo and Hong Kong.
 A sixth one, in Shanghai, is slated for 2016.